Tushar051/DevMindX_2.0/README.md

 ## 📌 Overview

-**Kaamwala** is a full-stack web platform that bridges the gap between daily service needs (like electrical work or vehicle repairs) and verified, nearby workers.
+**FixBuddy** is a full-stack web platform that bridges the gap between daily service needs (like electrical work or vehicle repairs) and verified, nearby workers.
 Customers can find **trusted electricians or mechanics**, while skilled workers get visibility, income, and direct bookings — all in one app.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------